SeedPuller/5Toman/README.md

 # About
-The story began when i started to asking people to pay 5000Toman for every time i help them out. so i made my first c++/qml application to take care of peoples debts Just For Fun.
+The story began when i started to asking people to pay 5000Toman for every time i help them out(just for kidding). so i made my first c++/qml application to take care of peoples debts Just For Fun.

 # Credit